gnosis/dex-research/dFusion/dFusion.rst

 All orders are encoded as limit sell orders: **(accountId, fromTokenIndex, toTokenIndex, buyAmount, sellAmount, validUntilAuctionId, flagIsBuy, flagIsCancelation, signature)**.
 The order should be read in the following way: the user occupying the specified *accountId* would like to sell the token *fromTokenIndex* for *toTokenIndex* for at most the ratio *buyAmount* / *sellAmount*.
-Additionally, the user would like to buy at most *buyAmount* tokens if the *flag_isBuy* is true, otherwise he would like to sell at most *sellAmount* tokens.
+Additionally, the user would like to buy at most *buyAmount* tokens if the *flag_isBuy* is true, otherwise, he would like to sell at most *sellAmount* tokens.
 Any placed order is placed into an order stream, a queue data type.
-Any order in the orderstream is valid, until the auction with the id validUntilAuctionId is reached or the order is popped out of the queue data, due to a new insertation.
+Any order in the orderstream is valid until the auction with the id *validUntilAuctionId* is reached or the order is popped out of the queue data, due to a new insert.
+Additionally, an order can be resubmitted with the positive *flagIsCancelation* and then the order is also considered to be canceled.
+It does not matter, whether the cancelation order is before or after the actual order, in any case, the order is canceled.
+If we would not have this logic, then anyone could just replay canceled orders.

-The order stream is made up by last 2**24 placed orders or order cancelations.
+The order stream is made up of last 2**24 placed orders or order cancelations.
-The order stream is finate, as any solutions needs to index orders with a certain amount of bits (24).
+The order stream is finite, as any solutions need to index orders with a certain amount of bits (24).
+Orders in the order stream are batched into smaller batches of size 2**7, and for each of these batches, the rolling order hash is stored on-chain.
+Each solution will just be able to consider the orders from the order stream stored in the last 2**(24-7) rolling order batches.

-Orders in the order stream are batched into smaller batches of size 2**7, and for each of these batches The *batchId* and *signature* allow a third party to submit an order on behalf of others (saving gas when batching multiple orders together).
+The *batchId* and *signature* allow a third party to submit an order on behalf of others (saving gas when batching multiple orders together).

 The anchor smart contract on ethereum will offer the following function: